mlflow/mlflow/docs/source/quickstart.rst

 .. _quickstart_tracking_server:

-Sharing MLflow runs and experiments
+Share MLflow runs and experiments
 -----------------------------------

 For getting started, the last example stored the tracking data locally.
 Generally, you will want to use shared storage.
 Locally, MLflow stores tracking data and artifacts in an **mlruns/** subdirectory of where you ran the code.
 The tracking UI, when run locally, visualizes this.
 You can store your data remotely by: